 Regular Dock Maintenance and Safe Charging Habits

-- Inspect the dock every month for dust or cable wear.
+Inspect the dock monthly for dust or cable wear

-- Store both the dock and vacuum in a cool, shaded area with partial battery charge (around 50%).
+Store the robot and dock in a cool, shaded place

 Understand Your Robot’s Smart Charging Features